 All in all, the month has flown by.
-It sounds a little too good to be true, but I haven’t noticed any continued adverse effects to my energy levels or anything out of the ordinary with things such as performance, focus at work, mood and skin.
+It sounds a little too good to be true, but I haven’t noticed any continued adverse effects on my energy levels or anything out of the ordinary with things such as performance, focus at work, mood and skin.
 This has been an interesting challenge and one I plan to continue learning about over time as there is always new research emerging!

 To caveat, this month I have been documenting my personal experience.
 It is important to note that we can all respond to dietary changes in very different ways.
 If you are looking to make changes to your diet and would like to discuss any queries, please reach out to either myself or one of the FFF nutritionists here.